auth0/auth0-PHP/UPGRADE.md

 }
 ```

-Alternatively, the same can be achieved with the native PSR-7 standard API without using the HttpResponse helper:
+Alternatively, you can achieve the same results with the native PSR-7 standard API without using the HttpResponse helper:

 ```php
 use Auth0\SDK\Auth0;